 Color Vision Emulation - this control selects the type of color vision deficiency emulation that is applied to the PIP window.
-Using this function in a PIP or PBP allows simultaneous viewing of the normal and the color vision deficiency emulation versions of the same image.
+Using this function in a PIP or PBP allows simultaneous viewing of the normal and color vision deficiency emulation versions of the same image.
 See the following section for a more detailed description of this function.

-Note:
+Note 1: MultiProfiler sets the ICC/ColorSync profile for the main screen and not the PIP window.
+Therefore some color-managed applications may not display as expected in the PIP window because the ICC/ColorSync profile for the main screen is being used.

-- MultiProfiler sets the ICC/ColorSync profile for the main screen and not the PIP window.
-Therefore some color-managed applications may not display as expected in the PIP window because the ICC/ColorSync profile for the main screen is being used. - Dual 3D LUT limitation The SpectraView Engine used in all supported display models, except those listed below, is limited to using one set of 3D LUTs at a time.
-This means that the PIP feature cannot be used to correctly show a Picture Mode that uses a 3D LUT at the same time that a 3D LUT Picture Mode is used on the main screen.
+Note 2: Dual 3D LUT limitation - The MultiSync PA Series SpectraView Engine is limited to using one set of 3D LUTs at a time.
+This means that the PIP feature can not be used to correctly show a Picture Mode that uses a 3D LUT at the same time that a 3D LUT Picture Mode is used on the main screen.
 3D LUTs are only used for the Custom Picture Modes created for Print Emulation.